+Keep an eye out for market trends when deciding on which company to invest in.
 Market trends change often based on macroeconomic and geopolitical events.
 For example, during the pandemic, companies that made vaccines did great.

 With the rise in cryptocurrency prices in 2021, crypto mining that used computer hardware boomed.
 Combined with the work-from-home practice and the need for new computers and devices caused massive demand for computer hardware.
 This benefited chip companies like Nvidia and AMD.

-Step 4: Find the data
+Step 4: Find the data to research stocks

 Decide on your investment strategy